-Amendments to PFRS 10 and PAS 28, Sale or Contribution of Assets between an Investor and its Associate or Joint Venture

-The amendments clarify the treatment of the sale or contribution of assets between an investor and its associate and joint venture.
-This requires an investor in its separate financial statements to recognize in full the gains and losses arising from the sale or contribution of assets that constitute a business while recognize partial gains and losses if the assets do not constitute a business (i.e., up to the extent only of unrelated investor share).
+Amendments to PFRS 10 and PAS 28, Sale or Contribution of Assets between an Investor and its Associate or Joint Venture The amendments clarify the treatment of the sale or contribution of assets between an investor and its associate and joint venture.
+This requires and investor in its financial statements to recognize in full the gains and losses arising from the sale or contribution of assets that constitute a business (i.e., up to the extent only of unrelated inventor share).